Water Meter Data Collection Stations

 Have questions?
 Check out our frequently asked questions or ask your own here.

 In addition to improving utility operations, Mercer Island customers will see additional benefits including monitoring tools for managing water use through a new online customer portal.
+The customer portal is expected to go live in fall 2024.

 Proposed Data Collection Station Locations

-5. Roanoke Park - permit process paused
+3. Roanoke Park - permit currently under review

 Continue reading for site specific location and other details or click on a location (above) to jump directly to that specific site.